 The Ivory Soap Family: Another National Title for the Legendary Taylor Street.

-The centuries of accumulated traditions and values that were carried across the great ocean and deposited in the near-west side immigrant community, which came to be known as Chicago’s Little Italy, continue to resonate through the layers of generations and add to our list of national title holders.
+The centuries of accumulated traditions and values that were carried across the great ocean and deposited in the near-west side immigrant community, which came to be known as Chicago’s Little Italy, continue to resonate through the layers of generations and add to our list of national titles.

 Impressed with the family’s traditions, Proctor and Gamble bestowed the “Ivory Soap Family” national title on grandmother, Mary Rose (nee Ruffolo) Bell, 52, her daughter, Sandra Mecklenburg, 32, and granddaughter, Alexandra.

 They were one of the eight finalist families, from throughout the United States, that advanced by winning their regional contests.
 The rigorous screening process, in search for that family that would best complement the launching of Ivory Soap’s third generation of new products–Ivory Lavender Bar Soap and Body Wash–included the composing of essays and the posing for photos.
 The Chicago-area event was held at the DuPage Children’s Museum.
 The Bells impressed and became the Midwest finalists.
 All 8 regional winners were hosted in New York, at the Waldorf Astoria, during the finals.